Resource Description Framework: Query and inference languages

 SHACL Advanced Features specification (W3C Working Group Note), the most recent version of which is maintained by the SHACL Community Group, defines support for SHACL Rules, used for data transformations, inferences and mappings of RDF based on SHACL shapes.

 Validation and description

 The predominant language for describing and validating RDF graphs is SHACL (Shapes Constraint Language).
 SHACL specification is divided in two parts: SHACL Core and SHACL-SPARQL.
 SHACL Core consists of a list of built-in constraints such as cardinality, range of values and many others.
 SHACL-SPARQL describes SPARQL-based constraints and an extension mechanism to declare new constraint components.

-Other non-standard ways to describe and validate RDF graphs include:
+Other ways to describe and validate RDF graphs include: